nicholasjackson/demo-vault/dynamic-secrets-k8s/README.md

 automountServiceAccountToken: true
 ```

-We can then configure the deployment to automatically inject the database credentials, this is done through annotations.
-The first annotation we are going to add tells Vault to automatically inject a sidecar to manage secrets into the deployment.
+You can then configure the deployment to automatically inject the database credentials, this is done through annotations.
+The first annotation you need to add tells Vault to automatically inject a sidecar to manage secrets into the deployment.

 `vault.hashicorp.com/agent-inject: "true"`